shenghungKuan/Command_Line_Shell/README.md

-# Project 3: Command Line Shell
+# Command Line Shell

+This is a program that simulates command line shell with some custom features.
 elist: store the commands
 history: implement the history functionality, including retrieving previous commands, listing history commands
 , and searching the command by prefix and command number
 shshsh: the main program of the shell named shshsh